 Confined Spaces Regulations 1997

-Apply where the assessment identifies risks of serious injury from work
+Apply where the assessment identifies risks of serious injury from work in confined spaces.

 These regulations contain the following key duties: